mejaz/React_Redux_Readables_Project_2/README.md

 14. uuid : 3.1.0

-Steps to launch the MyReads App:
+Steps to launch the Readables App:
 --------------------------------
 1. Launch cmd(in Windows) or Terminal (in MacOS).
 2. Navigate to the folder containing all the files of this repository.